 SC Picture Project | Charleston County | Magnolia Cemetery

-Historic Magnolia Cemetery on the banks of the Cooper River in northern peninsular Charleston was established in 1850.
-It rests on 92 acres of a former rice plantation, Magnolia Umbra.
-The current superintendent’s office, pictured below, was the former plantation home and dates to 1805.
+Historic Magnolia Cemetery rests on the banks of the Cooper River in northern peninsular Charleston.
+Established in 1850, the storied burial site occupies 92 acres of a former rice plantation, Magnolia Umbra.
+The former plantation home, which dates to 1805, now serves as the superintendent’s office (pictured below).

-Magnolia Cemetery is a museum of sorts.
+Over the past 170 years, Magnolia Cemetery has evolved into a museum of sorts.
 It was laid out by noted architect Edward C. Jones, who also designed the United States Custom House on East Bay Street, among other popular buildings throughout Charleston and South Carolina.

-The funerary art seen at Magnolia Cemetery is considered to be among the most beautiful examples in the country.
-Mausoleums, memorials, headstones, and statuary adorn the landscape with their stories of the deceased and reflections of spirituality.
+The funerary art seen at Magnolia Cemetery is considered among the most beautiful in the United States.
+Mausoleums, memorials, headstones, and statuary adorn the landscape and tell stories of the deceased while reflecting on spirituality.

 The crew’s remains were recovered, along with the Hunley itself, on August 8, 2000.
-The remains were laid to rest in Magnolia Cemetery on April 17, 2004.
-The crew was composed of Lieutenant George E. Dixon (Commander), Frank Collins, Joseph F. Ridgaway, James A. Wicks, Arnold Becker, Corporal C. F. Carlsen, C. Lumpkin, and Augustus Miller.
+The remains were laid to rest in Magnolia Cemetery on April 17, 2004, following a service at the Battery and a procession to the grave sites.
+The crew was comprised of Lieutenant George E. Dixon (Commander), Frank Collins, Joseph F. Ridgaway, James A. Wicks, Arnold Becker, Corporal C. F. Carlsen, C. Lumpkin, and Augustus Miller.

-The neighboring chapel of Bethany Cemetery can be seen as you exit the gates of Magnolia Cemetery.
+The stately gates at Magnolia Cemetery close just as the sun begins to set in the evening.
+The neighboring chapel of Bethany Cemetery can be seen as you exit the gates onto Cunnington Avenue.

 Learn more about famous people buried in Magnolia Cemetery.